 The data collected from these senior OP industry executives answers the following questions for each country market:

-- What is the current market share of Amazon/Amazon Business, the end-use sectors in which it is currently having the most success and the actions being taken by OP resellers to compete against Amazon?
+- What is the current market share of Amazon/Amazon Business, and what actions are being taken by OP resellers to compete against Amazon?

-- What will be the future trends for other key issues, including average order values, the share of deliveries made to do0mestyic premises, the share of on-line sales and the share of sales in JanSan, breakroom workwear/PPE/signage products and MPS?
+- What will be the future trends for other key issues, including average order values, the share of on-line sales and the share of sales in JanSan, breakroom workwear/PPE/signage products and MPS?

-- To what extent are respondents interested in acquiring – or partnering with – another business in 2021?
+- To what extent are respondents interested in acquiring another business in 2022?

 Price: £899 per report.
 For further details – and to order online – click here.